 Focused Facebook Groups, as I like to call them, are those that people join to gain support with a certain aspect of their lives or to connect with like-minded people.
 This could be motherhood, health, parenting, basically any aspect of life.
 Some are extremely focused, others are more general.

 Blog or Business Facebook Groups were created specifically with starting and successfully running a blog or business in mind.
 They are a place where you can get support, ask questions, and share your content.
 Most groups have a specific promotion schedule where you can share your social media, blog posts, products, and more, on certain days in specific threads (the comment section of a post).

 By taking advantage of these groups, you will have the ability to understand and directly reach your target audience to grow a successful blog or business.

 But before you can do that, I have to ask you…

 Do you know your audience?

-This is one of the first things my coach had me figure out.
-My audience.
 Do you know who you are speaking to?
 Do you know who you are creating products and content for?
-This is such a vital part of starting any blog or business!
+Knowing who you are speaking to is such a vital part of starting any blog or business.

 Knowing your audience will allow you to:

 - create the right content for the right people.

 - know exactly where you should be marketing your content.